 2. Test Procedure

 The test vehicle shall be capable of inhibiting or permitting the regeneration process provided that this operation has no effect on original engine calibrations.
 Prevention of regeneration shall only be permitted during loading of the regeneration system and during the preconditioning cycles.
 It shall not be permitted during the measurement of emissions during the regeneration phase.
-The emission test shall be carried out with the unchanged original equipment manufacturer's (OEM) control unit.
+The emission test shall be carried out with the unchanged, original equipment manufacturer's (OEM) control unit.

 2.1.
 Exhaust emission measurement between two WLTCs with regeneration events.